- Medicare Part C is one of many Medicare options.

 Several factors determine Medicare Part C costs, such as premiums, deductibles, copayments, and coinsurance.
 These amounts can range from $0 to hundreds of dollars for monthly premiums and yearly deductibles.

-In this article, we’ll explore the factors that contribute to Medicare Part C costs and compare some plan costs from around the United States.
+In this article, we’ll explore Medicare Part C costs, the factors that contribute to them, and compare a few plan costs from around the United States.

-Medicare Part C, also called Medicare Advantage, is an alternative to Original Medicare provided by private insurance companies.
+Medicare Advantage (Part C) is an alternative to original Medicare provided by private insurance companies.

 With most Medicare Part C plans, you’re covered for:

 - Hospital coverage (Part A).
 This covers hospital services, home healthcare, nursing facility care, and hospice care.

 - Medical coverage (Part B).
 This covers preventive, diagnostic, and treatment-related healthcare visits.

 - Prescription drug coverage (Part D).
 This covers monthly prescription drug costs.